Aethervoid12/ITD-DDA-Project/README.md

 There is only 1 gaming option in this project.
 (Fruit Ninja has different options (Classic, Arcade, Zen)

+#### Tin Can Destruction
+The tin can prefab may not be placed in the correct position upon entering the game (Possibly due to some wrong settings in the rigid body component）

 ## DDA Deliverables